csos95/define-acronym/readme.md

 ## Usage

-The acronym to define is pulled from the `q` query parameter.
+The acronym to define is specified with the `a` query parameter.

 It will replace "That" in the heading text with the acronym being defined and show a meaning below that.

+To disable the preset word lists, use the query parameter `preset` with a value of `false`.

+To add word lists, use the query parameter `w` with the url as the value.
+This parameter can be used multiple times.

 ## Build